adamsilver/fdpb/04-Login.md

 # A Login Form

 In chapter 3 *Book A Flight*, we *ahem*, navigated our way through the complicated world of custom form controls.
-I don't know about you, but I could certainly do with a break from that.
+I don't know about you, but I could certainly do with a short intermission.
 And I can't think of a better way to do that, than with the inocuous and ubiquitous login form.

-Most sites have login forms, and yet many of them suffer from the same common problems.
-Coupled with the rise of social login, login forms are an unnecessary source of friction for people.
-In this chapter, we're going to solve these problems and thus reduce friction.
+Most sites have login forms but almost as many sites have login forms that cause problems for users.
+The rise of social login hasn't helped matters either.
+In this chapter we're going to discuss these issues and look to design solutions accordingly.

-What it looks like:
+A login form:

 ![Login](./images/login.png)